-43.5.
+44.5.
 Offsetting financial assets and liabilities

 Financial assets and liabilities are offset against each other where the Council has a legally enforceable right to set-off and it intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.
 The table below shows those instruments that have been offset on the Balance Sheet.
 The Council had no other financial assets or liabilities subject to an enforceable master netting arrangement or similar agreement.
+Allowances for impairment losses have been calculated for any amortised cost assets, applying the expected credit losses model where applicable.
+Changes in loss allowances (including balances outstanding at the date of derecognition of an asset) are debited/credited to the Comprehensive Income and Expenditure Statement as appropriate.
+Changes in the value of assets carried at fair value are recognised in the Comprehensive Income and Expenditure Statement as appropriate.